krutika-c/codecrew/README.md

 **Problem Statement:**
-Users struggle to prioritize tasks, manage time, and stay productive due to lack of structure, motivation, and accountability—resulting in stress and missed deadlines.
+Users struggle to prioritize tasks, manage time, and stay productive due to lack of structure, motivation, and accountability resulting in stress and missed deadlines.

 **Theme / Genre:**
-Gamified Productivity & Personal Development — A collaborative task management platform that uses a virtual garden metaphor, Pomodoro-based focus cycles, and visual progress tracking to promote accountability, emotional wellness, and team engagement.
+Productivity & personal development task management with analytics and social accountability

 **Idea Description:**
-1. The proposed solution is a Kotlin-based Android productivity application that integrates:
+The proposed solution is a Kotlin-based Android productivity application that integrates:
-2. The Eisenhower Matrix for structured task prioritization
+1. The Eisenhower Matrix for structured task prioritization
-3. Curated productivity resources for self-improvement
+2. Productivity resources for self-improvement
-4. Friend connectivity for accountability
+3. Friend connectivity
-5. Productivity analytics for progress monitoring
+4. Productivity analytics for progress monitoring

 **Non-Negotiable Features:**